MSallermann/chemfit/docs/src/usage/fitting.rst

     paths, tags, energies = process_csv("./data/energies.csv")

-**Example data** for a dimer binding curve can be found `here <https://github.com/MSallermann/SCMEFitting/tree/9ffdc77d2c7a5144618b55615ce6211028aedd3c/tests/test_configurations_scme>`_
+**Example data** for a dimer binding curve can be found `here. <https://github.com/MSallermann/SCMEFitting/tree/9ffdc77d2c7a5144618b55615ce6211028aedd3c/tests/test_configurations_scme>`_

-Two further thing we have to decide are (i) the default parameters of the SCME to be used and (ii) which of these default parameters we want to optimize and what their initial values are (most of the time we will want to set the initial values to the default values).
+Two further things we have to decide are (i) the default parameters of the SCME to be used and (ii) which of these default parameters we want to optimize and what their initial values are (most of the time we will want to set the initial values to the default values).

-The default parameters are an instance of :py:class:`scme_fitting.scme_setup.SCMEParams` (a pydantic model which encompasses all "user facing" parameters of the SCME 2.0 code), whereas the initial parameters simply are a ``dict[str,float]``.
+The default parameters are an instance of :py:class:`scme_fitting.scme_setup.SCMEParams` (a Pydantic model which encompasses all "user facing" parameters of the SCME 2.0 code), whereas the initial parameters simply are a ``dict[str,float]``.
 Obviously, the initial parameters are a subset of the default parameters.

-Here is how we might construct these parameters
+Here is how we might construct these parameters using the :py:function:`scme_fitting.utils.create_initial_params` utility function:

 .. code-block:: python

+    from scme_fitting.utils import create_initial_params
     from scme_fitting.scme_setup import SCMEParams

     # we can use the empty constructor to get some default-default params :)
     # change td, just because
     default_params = SCMEParams(td=2.0)

+    # These should match members in default_params
+    adjustable_params = ["td", "te", "C6", "C8", "C9"]

+    # This creates a dictionary of initial param by fetching
+    # the corresponding values from the default params
+    # it is essentially the same as
+    #      initial_params = {k: dict(default_params)[k] for k in adjustable_params}
+    initial_params = create_initial_params(adjustable_params, default_params)